top of page

 TEMPERATURE REGULATION, ORIGIN, IDEAS, & IN CARDIO-THORACIC & VASCULAR SURGERY

-In fact, it is the ambient surrounding environmental temperature which determines the enzymatic activity within the body and thus O2 consumption and metabolism.
+It is the ambient surrounding environmental temperature that determines the enzymatic activity within the body and thus O2 consumption and metabolism.
 Organisms can be of the following types based on the tolerance of temperature –

-• Stenothermal animals – organisms that can withstand a narrow range of temperature.
-These are the types of animals that can live only at some temperature or in a narrow range of temperature.
-The temperature to which such animals adapt vary from one to another species.
-For instance – Python, Penguin, and Crocodiles.
+• Stenothermal animals – organisms that can withstand a narrow range of temperatures.
+These are the types of animals that can live only at some temperatures or in a narrow range of temperatures.
+The temperature to which such animals adapt varies from one to another species.
+For instance – Pythons, Penguins, and Crocodiles.

 • Eurythermal entities – Living beings that can withstand a wide range of temperatures.
-For instance – dog, tiger, cat.
+For instance – dogs, tigers and other cats.

 • Extremophiles – Some of the living entities have a high level of tolerance for extreme temperatures.
 Such species occupy habitats that have extreme conditions.
 These are referred to as extremophiles.
 Example – Thermophilic bacteria can survive in sulfur volcanic hot springs.

-Again the terms Ectothermic and Endothermic is used according to the organisms ability to be affected by external environmental temperature or retain temperature.
-Obviously ectothermic creatures have a wider range of survival than those retaining them, i.e, the endotherms.
+Again, the terms Ectothermic and Endothermic are used according to the organism's ability to be affected by external environmental temperature or retain temperature.
+Ectothermic creatures have a wider range of survival than those retaining them, i.e., the endotherms.

-Bigelow started dog experiments in the laboratory and was able to achieve extension of the survival time by 15-20 minutes when cooled anesthetized dogs were slowly rewarmed.
-Bigelow, a Canadian cardiac surgeon, was focused at preservation of the heart and an increase in the operative time because of his personal interest.
+Bigelow started dog experiments in the laboratory and was able to achieve an extension of the survival time by 15-20 minutes when cooled anaesthetized dogs were slowly rewarmed.
+Bigelow, a Canadian cardiac surgeon, was focused on the preservation of the heart and an increase in the operative time because of his interest.
 This was in the period 1941 onward, and just after the 2nd war.
-Heart surgery was at its infancy, developments were slow, closed heart procedures were cornerstones, Harken had returned from war with a vast experience about extraction of bullets and shrapnel embedded in the heart, and open heart surgery using a heart-lung machine was round the corner.
+Heart surgery was in its infancy, developments were slow, closed heart procedures were cornerstones, Harken had returned from war with a vast experience about extraction of bullets and shrapnel embedded in the heart, and open-heart surgery using a heart-lung machine was around the corner.
 At this time, Bigelow reported his findings on hypothermia with the caution that for acceptable recovery rewarming should be slow and the result at that period was unpredictable.
 He continued the experiments and was able to convince fellow cardiac surgeons of the lessening of oxygen consumption and metabolic rate in hypothermia.
-Thereafter the heart-lung machine came and this was combined with hypothermia for better results.
+Thereafter the heart-lung machine came, and this was combined with hypothermia for better results.

-The research in hypothermia and the relevant physiological effects in thermal variation in the body was carried forward by a American surgeon Henry Swan.
-He worked mainly with the aestivator African lung fish and NASA funded the laboratory work as they were interested to know whether thermal regulation had any bad effect on the astronauts and their stay in space stations prolonged by lowering the temperature.
+The research in hypothermia and the relevant physiological effects of thermal variation in the body was carried forward by an American surgeon Henry Swan.
+He worked mainly with the aestivate African lungfish and NASA funded the laboratory work as they were interested in knowing whether thermal regulation had any bad effect on the astronauts and whether their stay in space stations was prolonged by lowering the temperature.
 The suspended animation state of some creatures fascinated researchers, and based on the belief that the phenomenon was hormonal, Swan and his associates extracted an anti-metabolic "antabolone" from the brain of the 'lung' fish.
 Antabolone when injected in laboratory rats, induced the suspended animation state with the attending reduction of temperature by 5° Celsius and the metabolic rate by 35%.
-Their findings confirmed the presence of similar substance in other hibernators like the ground squirrel.
-Later meticulous research, even involving genetic analysis, were done after Swan's active period, still a substance inducing suspended animation in human race remain elusive.
+Their findings confirmed the presence of a similar substance in other hibernators like the ground squirrel.
+Later meticulous research, even involving genetic analysis, was done after Swan's active period, but still, a substance-inducing suspended animation in the human race remains elusive.

 Hypothermia was used extensively in cardiovascular surgery by this time.
-A uniform non-crystallizing cold temperature actually protected the heart.
-The operative time could be prolonged and unhurried suture placements made the exercise worth.
+A uniform non-crystallizing cold temperature protected the heart.
+The operative time could be prolonged and unhurried suture placements made the exercise worthwhile.
 In selected situations and major vascular surgeries, a period of deep hypothermic circulatory arrest was added to facilitate the process and cognitive recovery after the surgery was normal.
 It has to be understood clearly that optimal metabolic activities of the body occur within a narrow temperature range.
-The various levels of hypothermia are :--
+The various levels of hypothermia are: --

 • HT I: Mild Hypothermia, 95-89.6 degrees.